inderjot/gengo_api_docs/content/v2/payloads.md

 type
 : _String_ of job type.
 Either 'text' (default) or 'file'.
 Use 'file' for ordering file jobs via the API using job identifiers from the file quote function.

+slug
+: _String_ of job title.
+For internally storing, can be generic.

 identifier _(required if type = 'file')_
 : _String_ of the identifier returned as a response from the file quote method (e.g. identifer = '2ea3a2dbea3be97375ceaf03200fb184')